pablocru/hello-c/src/08-dynamic-2d-array/statement.md

-# Exercise 3: Dynamic 2D Array Manipulation
+# Dynamic 2D Array Manipulation

 You need to create a program that dynamically allocates memory for a 2D array (a matrix) based on user input for the number of rows and columns.
 Then, you will populate the matrix